skoczen/django-ajax-uploader/README.md

 * file_uplaoded signal fires by [fcurella](https://github.com/fcurella)
 * More bugfixes by [fcurella](https://github.com/fcurella)

+0.3.6

+* More robust handling of fineuploader vs valum's by [mbaechtold](https://github.com/mbaechtold)

 This code began as such a trivial layer on top of [valum's uploader](http://valums.com/ajax-upload/), [boto](https://github.com/boto/boto), and [alex's ideas](http://kuhlit.blogspot.com/2011/04/ajax-file-uploads-and-csrf-in-django-13.html) it's silly.
 However, I didn't find any implementations that *just worked*, so hopefully it's useful to someone else.
 I also drew from these sources:

 * http://www.topfstedt.de/weblog/?p=558